rifflearning/business-analytics/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Database Backups

+Download sql backups from the Riff Learning backup location (ask for the URL if you don't have it), and place all .sql files in a folder called 'database-backups' in the root of this repo.

 ### Prerequisites

 ```